Rite Aid Tenant Overview

 Rite Aid is a drugstore operator.

-Rite Aid is currently in a state of flux while being purchased by the Walgreens Boots Alliance.
-This merger may mean divestiture of up to 1,200 stores.
 Although Rite Aid faces many challenges, they remain a popular asset in the net lease market due to strong fundamentals: highly demanded corner locations and long-term NNN leases.
 The overall stability of the pharmacy sector also creates interest and demand for Rite Aid net lease properties.
 With their acquisition of pharmacy chains Brooks, in the northeast, and Eckerd's, in the Carolina's and Georgia, Rite Aid has been able to remain as one of the largest pharmacy chains in the nation in regards to market presence.
-However, the cost of those acquisitions is weighing heavily on their balance sheet, creating significant concern for their long term viability, if the pending merger is disallowed by the FTC.
+These acquisitions have been weighing heavily on their balance sheet and were set to be acquired by Walgreens.
+In lieu of a merger, Rite Aid agreed to sell over 1,900 locations for $4.375 billion.

-Rite Aid Corporation is one of the leading drugstore chains in the United States and a Fortune 500 company, #107 in 2016.
-As of 3/4/2017, Rite Aid operated 4,536 stores in 31 states across the country and in the District of Columbia.
+Rite Aid Corporation is one of the leading drugstore chains in the United States and a Fortune 500 company, #107 in 2019.
+Rite Aid operates 2,550 stores in 19 states across the country.
 Headquartered in Camp Hill, a suburb of Harrisburg, Pennsylvania, Rite Aid is publicly traded company, NYSE: RAD.

 Rite Aid stores service prescription drug customers and offer an assortment of other general merchandise, which it calls front-end products.
 Front end products include over-the-counter medications, health and beauty aids, personal care items, cosmetics, household items, beverages, convenience foods, greeting cards, seasonal merchandise, and other everyday and convenience products, as well as photo processing.
 It offers approximately 3,300 products under the Rite Aid private brand.

-The overall average size of each store in the Company's chain is approximately 12,500 square feet.
+The overall average size of each store in the Company's chain is between 11,000 and 15,000 square feet.
 Over 50% of its stores are freestanding and approximately 50% of its stores include a drive-thru pharmacy.
 Many locations also feature one-hour photo shops and include a GNC store-within-Rite Aid-store.

 Average Cap Rate